 The life insurance company can legally reject your claim in the following scenarios:

 - Type of death wasn’t covered in the policy.
 Some types of death — such as suicide or death during an illegal activity — may not be covered.
 But this depends on the details of the specific policy.
+Death by homicide may not cause a denial, but it could delay the payout of the claim.

 - Dishonesty during the application process.
 If fraud is discovered after the policyholder’s death — for instance, if the person lied about smoking on the application but died of smoking-related reasons — then the insurance agency can deny the claim.